Lofoten Nordland, Norway Travel Guide

 Elevated prices in peak aurora viewing periods.

-Generally more for your money and more availability.
+Generally better value and more availability.

 Hostels, Campgrounds, Basic Rorbuer.